 First, it must be proven by clear and convincing evidence that the emergency vehicle had its emergency lights on.
 It is not necessary that it be proven that the lights were actually visible from a distance of 500 feet, but only that the lights when activated, could normally be seen from that distance.
 Second, it must be proven that the emergency vehicles also had their sirens on.
 Lastly, the prosecutor must be able to show that the operator of the emergency vehicle was operating the vehicle with due regard for others on the road.

 Have You Been Cited With A Traffic Ticket For Failure To Yield To An Emergency Vehicle?

 If you have been issued a ticket for failure to yield to an emergency vehicle, it is important that you speak with a skilled attorney.
 Attorney Noah Kilroy, as a former prosecutor, has litigated hundreds of traffic tickets.
 He uses this past experience to fight for his clients.
-Call our Providence office today for a free consultation at 401-855-9023.
+Contact us today for a free consultation.